bluesmoon/node-faststats/README.md

 #### Geometric Standard Deviation

-The geometric mean tells you the spread of your data if it follows a log-normal or exponential distribution.
+The geometric standard deviation tells you the spread of your data if it follows a log-normal or exponential distribution.
 Use the `gstddev()` method to get at it.

 ```javascript